nilearn/nilearn/doc/introduction.rst

 Scientific computing with Python
 ---------------------------------

-If you are interesting in a casual use of nilearn, you will not need numerics in Python.
-To go further, here are a few pointers.
+In case you plan to become a casual nilearn user, note that you will not need to deal with number and array manipulation directly in Python.
+However, if you plan to go beyond that, here are a few pointers.

 Basic numerics
 ...............

 :Numerical arrays:

-  The numerical data (eg matrices) are stored in numpy arrays:
+  The numerical data (e.g. matrices) are stored in numpy arrays:

   ::